Why I Love My Craptop

 It has a non-standard keyboard typical of Chromebooks.
 With the default keyboard settings:

 I highly recommend having a crappy old laptop that you can really use without worrying about it.
 But a key part of not worrying about it is making sure you have full disk encryption, automated file sync, and a good backup process in place.
-Mine uses Syncthing to sync files in real time to my desktop computer.
-The desktop computer is set up with an automated nightly backup to my NAS using Rsync.
-And my NAS has a scheduled nightly encrypted backup to cloud storage.
+Mine uses Syncthing to sync files in real time to my MAS.
+The NAS has a scheduled nightly encrypted backup to cloud storage.

 I don't know if I would specifically recommend getting an old Chromebook for a few reasons.
 Those reasons are all the minor annoyances listed above.
 But if you can live with those, you are more likely to get USB-C charging and better battery life for a decent price with an old Chromebook.
 You would also be extending the usable life of a device and keeping it out of landfills or overseas recyclers for a little while longer.